borchaniz/municipalities/README.md

 ### Prerequisites

-Python is needed to run this project, just open your command line/ terminal depending on the Operating System you're using, navigate to the directory where the project is placed using the cd command, and finally start a python server, using the command "python -m http.server"  or simply double click run.bat or run.sh depending on your OS.
+Python is needed to run this project, just open your command line/ terminal depending on the Operating System you're using, navigate to the directory where the project is placed using the cd command, and finally start a python server, using the command "python -m http.server"  or simply double click run.bat or run.sh depending on your OS, then open localhost:8000 in your browser.

 ### Installing